shady-gang/shady/readme.md

 Additionally, the compiler supports alternative backends:
  * GLSL (untested - no runtime component yet)
- * ISPC (no runtime component either, but useful for debugging single waves)
+ * ISPC (no runtime component either, but useful for debugging on the host)

 Metal shading language and C backends are on the table in the future.